HD0do/zero2one/README.md

 # bigdata
-This is an exercise code for big data
+This is an exercise code for bigdata